 Fees That Can Never Be Charged To A Veteran:

-- Termite Inspection – VA’s notice of value that is delivered to the veteran states: “The property must be inspected at no cost to you by a qualified pest control operator …”
+- Termite Inspection – VA’s notice of value delivered to the veteran states: “The property must be inspected at no cost to you by a qualified pest control operator …”

 - Mortgage broker fee – Mortgage brokers are allowed to charge yield spreads as a means of compensation.
-They are not allowed to also charge a “broker” fee on the HUD – 1.
+They cannot charge a “broker” fee on the HUD – 1.

 Seller Concessions: